iamzaychik/iamzaychik.github.io/_posts/alcatel/0000-00-00-basic-commands.md

 ### System

---If you get Out Of Memory error - delete K2diag.img from working/ and certified/.--
+**If you get Out Of Memory error - delete K2diag.img from working/ and certified/.**

 - Show config:
 ```